thepharmproject/set_of_scripts/README.md

 The existence of any public or private application program interface (API) to collect media data was in high priority.
 Hence, Twitter API and Google API are exploited for collecting data from the Twitter and YouTube platforms, BeautifulSoup and selenium for scraping texts from web pages and automating web browser interaction via the Python programming language.
 Semi-structured scrapers for over 50 websites (in English, Greek, Italian and Spanish) have been developed for collecting data massively, whereas routines for gathering data from Facebook groups and pages, YouTube videos and any other website have been also implemented.
 A prototype JSON-like data format with a simplified description scheme (source, title, text, meta-data) has been formed, towards a unified approach for all sources (with an NoSQL approach).
 This format is used for storing content from websites (articles and comments), tweets and YouTube comments (for the case of twitter and YouTube the description scheme is more complex).
 As for the websites, much effort was put on scraping targeted websites (i.e. when DISQUS or/and Facebook users' comments are present).
 All implementations have been refined to be more robust, accurate, being fully compatible with the doccano (https://github.com/doccano) platform for manual annotation.

 ### Implementation
-This approach is coded in couple of python files.
+This approach required coding a couple of python files.
 In specific, scraper_twitter.py, scraper_web.py, scraper_youtube.py, single_facebook.py, single_web.py and single_youtube.py files implement the necessary routines for collecting the content.

 #### Twitter tweets via streaming (Twitter API)
 The project supports text collection from the twitter via the appropriate API and the stream method.
 Tweepy is used for accessing the Twitter API.
 Four dictionaries for filtering tweets have been developed including Greek, English, Spanish and Italian keywords.
 These can been found in the "Keywords" directory.
 Results are stored to the "Data/scraper_twitter_data.json" file.

 #### Comments from YouTube videos via searching (Google API)
 YouTube comment collection is supported via the Google API.
-A search query should be specified for searching content (e.g. "migration refugees") and the comments from the top results (videos) are collected.
+A search query relevant to the topic (e.g. "migration refugees") is required from the user and the comments from the top results (videos) are collected.
 Results are stored to the "Data/scraper_youtube_data.json" file.

 #### Posts and replies from open Facebook groups and pages
 The selenium and BeautifulSoup packages are used to gather content from open Facebook groups and pages.
-A single URL should be specified.
+A single URL has to be specified.
 Results are stored to the "Data/single_facebook_data.json" file.

 #### Comments from YouTube videos
 The selenium and BeautifulSoup packages are used to gather content from a single YouTube video.
 The corresponding URL should be specified.
 Results are stored to the "Data/single_youtube_data.json" file.

 #### Articles and comments from monitored websites
-The selenium+BeautifulSoup duet is exploited once again.
-For the monitored websites a structured approach is followed.
-Articles, users' comments, meta-data are recognized and organized based on the selected description scheme.
+The selenium and BeautifulSoup duet is exploited in this case as well.
+For the monitored websites, a structured approach is followed.
+Articles, users' comments, and meta-data are recognized and organized based on the selected description scheme.
 Results are stored to the "Data/scraper_web/" directory.

 #### Unstructured text data from any website
 This method can be used to collect texts from single web-pages.
 Results are stored to the "Data/single_web_data.json" file.
-Data via this method is unstructured.
+Data that is collected using this method is unstructured.

 ### Methods/Packages Evaluated
 Package | Pros | Cons | Links